FireflyXD/program-instructions/README.md

-# Firefly XD Website Tracking Code Instructions
+# Populus Media Website Tracking Code Instructions
 ## Introduction
-The Firefly XD Website Tracking Code is designed to seamlessly integrate any website with the Firefly XD Path.
+The Populus Media Website Tracking Code is designed to seamlessly integrate any website with the Populus Media Path.
 It serves two key functions:

-1. User behavior analytics - by tracking a user's behavior on the website (e.g. pageviews, time on page, sessions, etc), we're able to tie behavior from the website to down-funnel performance within the Firefly XD platform.
+1. User behavior analytics - by tracking a user's behavior on the website (e.g. pageviews, time on page, sessions, etc), we're able to tie behavior from the website to down-funnel performance within the Populus Media platform.

-2. CTA connectivity - the tracking code automatically connects CTA buttons that drive to the Firefly XD Path with proper user identifiers to allow cross-domain analysis.
+2. CTA connectivity - the tracking code automatically connects CTA buttons that drive to the Populus Media Path with proper user identifiers to allow cross-domain analysis.

 ## How to install

-fm-slim is generally used by Firefly XD (FXD) clients to populate links in call-to-action buttons that link to an FXD path.
+fm-slim is generally used by Populus Media clients to populate links in call-to-action buttons that link to a Populus Media path.

 The fm-slim package picks out links from a page by looking for `fm-link` in the class of any `<a>` tags.
 It will replace the href inside any `<a>` tags with a link as configured in the `fm.start()` function (more on `fm.start()` below).